Functional calculus and martingale representation formula for integer-valued measures: Stochastic derivative and martingale representation formula

 Alternatively, the chaos expansion operator can be associated to an equivalent perturbation operator that takes the form of a quotient operator rather than a finite-difference one.
-This is typically the case in the papers of L\'eon et al \cite{LSUV02} or Sol\'e, Utzet and Vives \cite{SUV07}, who work in the framework of general L\'evy processes, and for which the operator has the following form.
-For a the operator $D$ is defined as
+This is typically the case in the work of L\'eon et al \cite{LSUV02} or Sol\'e, Utzet and Vives \cite{SUV07}, who work in the framework of L\'evy processes: for a the operator $\hat{D}$ is defined on the space of square-integrable F such that $E[\int (DF)^2 \nu(dz)]<\infty$ as

-with $\omega_{(t,z)} = ((t_1,z_1),\dots,(t_k,z_k),(t,z),\dots)$.
-As mentioned in the end of the previous section however, expressing the jup-part operator as a finite-difference or a quotient operator can be seen as a matter of preference, as to whether one wants an integration with respect to a compensated jump measure, or a pure-jump martingale.